Train Regression Models in Regression Learner App

 Training a model in Regression Learner consists of two parts:

 Validated Model: Train a model with a validation scheme.
 By default, the app protects against overfitting by applying cross-validation.
 Alternatively, you can choose holdout validation.
 The validated model is visible in the app.

-Full Model: Train a model on full data without validation.
+Full Model: Train a model on full data, excluding test data.
 The app trains this model simultaneously with the validated model.
 However, the model trained on full data is not visible in the app.
 When you choose a regression model to export to the workspace, Regression Learner exports the full model.

 The app displays the results of the validated model.
 Diagnostic measures, such as model accuracy, and plots, such as a response plot or residuals plot, reflect the validated model results.
 You can automatically train one or more regression models, compare validation results, and choose the best model that works for your regression problem.
 When you choose a model to export to the workspace, Regression Learner exports the full model.
 Because Regression Learner creates a model object of the full model during training, you experience no lag time when you export the model.
 You can use the exported model to make predictions on new data.

 You can use Regression Learner to automatically train a selection of different regression models on your data.

 Get started by automatically training multiple models simultaneously.
 You can quickly try a selection of models, and then explore promising models interactively.

 If you already know what model type you want, then you can train individual models instead.
 See Manual Regression Model Training.

 On the Apps tab, in the Machine Learning and Deep Learning group, click Regression Learner to open the Regression Learner app.

 On the Learn tab, in the File section, click New Session and select data from the workspace or from a file.
 Specify a response variable and variables to use as predictors.
 Alternatively, click Open to open a previously saved app session.
 See Select Data for Regression or Open Saved App Session.